NTD3004/Really-Simple-Breadth-first-search/README.md

     12 => array(1=>0, 2=>0, 3=>0, 4=>0, 5=>0, 6=>0, 7=>1, 8=>0, 9=>0, 10=>0, 11=>0, 12=>0),<br />
 );<br/>
 $bfs = new BFS($g);<br />
-Find the closest points to the point 2. <br />
+//Find the closest points to the point 2. <br />
 $bfs->breadthFirst(2);<br />
 The result will be:  1 5 6 3 4 9 10 7 8 11 12 which means the closest points to 2 are 1,5,6 and the farthest are 11,12<br />